malach-it/developers.boruta/docs/provider-configuration/configure-clients.md

 ## Configuration

-Client attributes help manage the authorization capabilities during OAuth / OpenID Connect flows.
+Client attributes help manage the authorization capabilities during OAuth / OpenID Connect flows:

 * `id` would be the identifier of the client, it will be used as the OAuth `client_id` parameter.
 Note that once the client is created this value can't be changed.
 * `secret` would be used as the `client_secret` parameter in OAuth flows.